Former Victorian premier Steve Bracks was today the public face spruiking a new report proposing Sunshine become the capital of Melbourne’s west.

 Sunshine – Daring to be Different – aims to take advantage of the suburb train station becoming a stop-over for commuters using the proposed Airport Rail Link, construction of which is expected to begin in 2022.

-Another piece of rail infrastructure – the $50 billion suburban train loop – also plans to pass Sunshine – possibly via the existing station.
+Another piece of rail infrastructure – a $50 billion metropolitan suburban train loop – also plans to pass Sunshine, possibly via the existing station.

 Mr Bracks described Sunshine as effectively, the centre of Melbourne’s west – and that it could be to the city the hub which Parramatta is to Sydney.

 Over the coming 17 years, Melbourne’s western suburb population is expected to rise by about 600,000.